Temple of Yan Hui

-The Temple of Yan Hui, commonly known as simply the Temple of Yan or Yan Temple (颜庙 (Yán miào)), is a temple in Qufu, China, dedicated to Yan Hui (521-490 BC), the favorite disciple of Confucius.
+The Temple of Yan Hui, commonly known as simply the Temple of Yan or Yan Temple (颜庙 (Yán miào)), is a temple in Qufu, Jining, Shandong, China, dedicated to Yan Hui (521-490 BC), the favorite disciple of Confucius.

 Location and layout

-The temple is located within the historic walled city of Qufu, the hometown of both Confucius and Yan Hui, in Shandong Province.
+The temple is located within the historic walled city of Qufu, the hometown of both Confucius and Yan Hui, in modern Shandong Province.
 The temple is just south of the northern gates of the city wall, and is few blocks to the north of the Temple of Confucius (which is located north of the city wall's southern gates).

 The temple's premises are a rectangle, 254.50 m long (from the north to the south) and 109.80 m wide (from the east to the west).
-According to local historians, there 148 architectural and sculptural objects (halls, pavilions, gates, steles) on the temple's premises, as well as 369 valuable old trees.
+According to local historians, there are 148 architectural and sculptural objects (halls, pavilions, gates, steles) on the temple's premises, as well as 369 valuable old trees.